fragcolor-xyz/shards/docs/details/shards/GFX/BuiltinFeature.md

 #### VertexColorFromNormal

-This Feature outputs the mesh normal as a per-vertex color output.
+This Feature outputs the Mesh normal as a per-vertex color output.

 Use for debugging.